davidtchiu/davidtchiu.github.io/teaching/cs261/hwk5.melody/index.md

 - [Lab_Melody.zip](Lab_Melody.zip)

 Extract the zip file, and check out the contents.
 Besides the files ending in `.java`, you should also see the song files ending in `.txt`.
 You should have:
-- Sparks Fly - by Taylor Swift (thanks to Lily Gustafson Fall'23)
+- Sparks Fly - by Taylor Swift (thanks to Lily Gustafson Fall 2023)
 - Epona's Song - from the Legend of Zelda
 - Kernkraft 400 - by Zombie Nation (the Seattle Mariners' hype song)
 - Levels - by Avicii